aimanazhar377/ProfileListing/README.md

-Hi,
+This is a personal profile system for assessment that I develop by using OutSystems low-code platform.
+Attached with the OML for personal profile system.

-Can access this system at: https://personal-8ks5or6q.outsystemscloud.com/PersonalProfile/Login
+Also can access this system at: https://personal-8ks5or6q.outsystemscloud.com/PersonalProfile/Login

-User can register at the register new user and login into the systems.
+User can register at the register page as new user and login into the systems.